Alfresco/alfresco-docker-base-tomcat/README.md

 ### Release

-Just push a commit on the default branch including `[release]` in the message to trigger a release on Travis CI.
+Every build on master overwrite the main tags listed in [Quickstart](#quickstart) plus a tag with a timestamp.

+Branches push tags with the branch name in it.